-They’re running a special it looks like, where you can try it free for 30 days!
-Woot!
-Get Quickbooks online HERE!
+They’re running a special it looks like, so grab Quickbooks today!

 Oh how my month in advance printable helps save my sanity EACH month!
 I’m not sure what it was, but it seemed like every month on the 1st, I experienced a